 If this was true of my country, I must be deluded, and the Nazi henchmen poised to arrest me when walking my dog are clearly using a cloaking device.

 I’m blissfully unaware of any Nazi-like practices by the Government, (although I would agree with the blogger that my Government is a bit crazy – but that is more in regard to their retrograde climate denial policies than anything else).

-Social and monopoly media do replay sensationalist news-worthy segments across many media channels to attract revenue.
-The videos are seen multiple times on different sources and from various angles with the resulting tendency of the viewer and our brains to generalise and think it’s happening everywhere, every day, in the whole country.
-A country so vast it takes a week to cross it by train.
+Social and monopoly media do tend to replay sensationalist news-worthy segments across many media channels to attract revenue.
+The videos were seen multiple times on different sources and from various angles with the resulting tendency of the viewer and our brains to generalise and think it’s happening everywhere, every day, in the whole country.
+Everywhere across Australia, a country so vast it takes a week to cross it by train.
 As with floods and fires, it is also with protests.
 They usually only affect a small part and a small minority.

 More worrisome is the media reports and videos that may sway opinion so much that readers think they’ve a better handle on life in my world, than me living in it.
 The power of video!

 Having said that, I don’t totally blame the blogger for reacting with fear, because this is what she believes to be true.
 This is the influence of the media, and it’s more like propaganda than reality.